edoyango/personal-webpage/src/docs/content.en/docs/input.md

     ├── v     (dataset)
     └── x     (dataset)
 ```
-The two groups `real` and `virt` describe the properties of virtual and real particles.
-The `n` attribute in each group defines how many particles are in each group.
+The two groups, `real` and `virt`, describe the properties of virtual and real particles, respectively.
+In each group, the `n` attribute tells GraSPH how many particles there are in the corresponding group.
 The datasets in the groups describe each of the particles' properties.
-When writing the HDF5 file, ensure the dataset sizes are congruent with `dim` in `common/param.f90` and `n` in each group, or your results won't be as expected or the GraSPH will fail.
+When writing the HDF5 file, ensure the dataset sizes are congruent with `dim` in `common/param.f90` and `n` in each group, or your results won't be as expected or GraSPH will fail.

 ## Examples
 `example/dambreak.h5` is an input file that comes with the GraSPH code.
 The `common/param.f90` file points to this file via the `input_file` parameter.
 After installing HDF5, you can inspect the input file with `h5dump`.
 For example, printing only the `/real/n` and `/virt/n` attributes, i.e., the number of real and virtual particles, respectively: